guilindner/VortexFitting/docs/tutorial.rst

           * swirling - Swirling Strenght (default)
           * delta - Delta criterion

-An initial radius can be set with *-rmax* argument.
+An initial guessing radius can be set with *-rmax* argument.

 .. code-block:: bash

    $ python3 vortexfitting.py -rmax 15

-An output directory can be specified with *-o* / *--output* argument.
+An output directory can be specified with the *-o* (*--output*) argument.

 .. code-block:: bash